ADSJ-code/trends_api/README.md

 ## Summary

 This project is a RESTful API designed to extract and serve product trend data from the Google Shopping API.
-The application uses a decoupled import script (Rake task) to consume the SerpApi API, persists the data in a NoSQL database (MongoDB), and exposes it via a versioned JSON endpoint.
+The application consumes the SerpApi API, persists the data in a NoSQL database (MongoDB), and exposes it via a versioned JSON endpoint.

-This project's goal is to demonstrate backend proficiency, external API integration, and data persistence using a modern, containerized stack.

----

 ## Tech Stack

 * **Backend:** Ruby 3.3.3, Ruby on Rails 8.0.2 (API-only)
 * **Database:** MongoDB
-* **ODM (Object-Document Mapper):** Mongoid
 * **External Data Source:** [SerpApi Google Shopping API](https://serpapi.com/)
 * **Containerization:** Docker & Docker Compose